-- includes special categories of data as referred to in Article 9(1) of the UK GDPR or Personal Data relating to criminal convictions and offences referred to in Article 10 of the UK GDPR; or - 14.9.9.3 is likely to result in a risk to the rights and freedoms of Data Subjects. - 14.9.10 The Parties shall designate a Data Protection Officer if required by the Data Protection Legislation. - 14.9.11 Before allowing any Subprocessor to process any Personal Data, the Processor must: - 14.9.11.1 notify the Controller in writing of the intended Subprocessor and processing; - 14.9.11.2 obtain the written consent of the Controller: - 14.9.11.3 enter into a written contract with the Subprocessor so that this clause 14 applies to the Subprocessor; and - 14.9.11.4 provide the Controller with any information about the Subprocessor that the Controller reasonably requires. - 14.9.12 The Processor remains fully liable for all acts or omissions of any Subprocessor. - 14.9.13 The Parties agree to take account of any guidance issued by the Information Commissioner's Office or any other regulatory authority.
+The Ghort Form Contract Crown Copyright 2023 14.9.9.2 [Subject to Contract] includes special categories of data as referred to in Article 9(1) of the UK GDPR or Personal Data relating to criminal convictions and offences referred to in Article 10 of the UK GDPR; or 14.9.9.3 is likely to result in a risk to the rights and freedoms of Data Subjects.
+14.9.10 The Partie Legislatio es shall designate a Data Protection Officer if required by the Data Protection n.
+14.9.11 Before all owing any Subprocessor to process any Personal Data, the Processor must: 14.9.11.1 notify the Controller in writing of the intended Subprocessor and processing; 14.9.11.2 obtain the written consent of the Controller; 14.9.11.3 enter into a written contract with the Subprocessor so that this clause 14 applies to the Subprocessor; and 14.9.11.4 provide the Controller with any information about the Subprocessor that the Controller reasonably requires.
+14.9.12 The Proc The Proce essor remains fully liable for all acts or omissions of any Subprocessor.
+14.9.13 es agree to take account of any guidance issued by the Information ioner's Office or any other regulatory authority.